 When you arrive at the viewing location, either Katmai or Lake Clark National Park, your Alaskan Naturalist Guide will take you around the national park’s brown bear viewing hot spots.
 Follow your guide as he or she alerts you to nearby bears in their natural habitat.
 Your guide is experienced in respecting the bears and will brief you on all safety precautions before and during your trip.
 Out of respect for our valued wildlife, the state of Alaska has sensible guidelines regarding bear viewing tours.
 Your naturalist guide will always act per these restrictions.
 Aside from awe-inspiring views, your guide will also cue you in on the history and behaviors of Alaska’s bears.
 You may also catch a glimpse of volcanos and glaciers during your expedition as the route goes right past and over them!

 After spending three to four hours on the ground, you will head back to the aircraft for another scenic flight back to Homer, Alaska.
 These tours typically include about one to one-and-a-half miles of walking.
-Driftwood Inn’s bear viewing rates are $690 per person on fixed-wing aircraft and $799 per person with a helicopter.
+Driftwood Inn’s bear viewing rates start as low as $690 up to $1995 depending on the excursion you choose.

 Bear Viewing Dos & Don’ts

 Across the board, the No. 1 rule about bear viewing is to do so safely.
 Bears are awe-inspiring creatures to observe, but it’s important to follow bear viewing safety guidelines.
 Adhering to these practices ensure you and the bear’s safety.
 The National Park Service has a comprehensive list bear viewing etiquette that includes, but is not limited to, the following practices: maintain a safe distance from the bear, don’t provoke bears, minimal noise and movement is recommended.

 Please remember that our guides are trained in bear behavior and know what best practices will keep your group safe!